ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _Shepherdstown register._](https://chroniclingamerica.loc.gov/lccn/sn84026824/1869-11-27/ed-1/seq-1)

 #### 1869-11-27 &middot; Shepherdstown, Va.
 [W. Va.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-Nobody is more like ;.ti honest man
-than i t!i&lt;?r ugh rnjj; r.
-When you ffi a oi*n with a grc^t deal
-of religion i&#x27;i&lt;played in his shop window,
-you may de; end upon it lie kee; s a vc ly
-small flock of it w nl.ir.
-|) i not **hnose your friend hy his looks;
-handsome shoes of&#x27;en pinch the lee I.
-Do not he fond of compliroenis; ?e­
 mcfnh&#x27; r, &quot;Thank yon, pus*y, and thonk
 VOU. [ussy,&quot; killeij thecal.
 Don&#x27;t believe the rr.-:n who ln!ks the